danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 - nature / technical/ culture / reproduction (feminist approach)?
 - authorship/ power / control / unpredictability?
 - order, disorder, chaos, complex system, emergence? cellular automata, game of life
-- more on automatism and production
+- more on automatism and production, and autonmy as power to determine life
 - ideas as form
 - Focus on rules, orders, chaos, emergent behaviors ?
 - Generators and other automatisms (genotypes), love letter generators